criticalmanufacturing/install-scripts/mesinabox/microshiftIsoGeneration/howTo.md

     - This VM needs to be created with the following requirements:

         - Generation 2 to support newer virtualization features.
-        - 2GB of RAM at a minimum.
-4GB or larger is  recommended.
         - Network is connected to the default virtual switch or another virtual switch that has external connectivity.
-        - A 20 GB or larger virtual disk.
+        - A 100 GB or larger virtual disk.
         - 2 or more vCPUs are recommended.
     - After the VM is created the secure boot settings needs to be change to **Microsoft UEFI Certificate Authority**.
     - Now that the VM is created, start it and follow the setup instructions that are presented when it is launched.
 3. After the VM is up and running

-    - Run `subscription-manager register` and insert RedHat valid credentials.
+    - As root, run `subscription-manager register` and insert RedHat valid credentials.
-    - Install ansible dnf install -y ansible-core
-    - run dnf update as root
-        - `yum install python3-pip`
+    - As root, install ansible.
-        - `pip3 install ansible`
+        - `dnf install -y ansible-core`
     -  Download the infra.osbuild Ansible collection.
         - `ansible-galaxy collection install -f git+https://github.com/redhat-cop/infra.osbuild --upgrade `
     - Clone the repo